synthels/manifest/USAGE.md

 The options for each package are as follows:

 - `git`: If the source is hosted on a git repository, this field specifies the URL to that repository.
 - `ftp`: If the source is hosted on an FTP server, this field specifies the URL to the source.
+(Extepcted to be a `gz` or `xz` file).
-- `tag`: If the `git` field was specified, this field specifies the tag which will be cloned.
+- `tag`: If `git` is set, this is the tag which will be cloned.
 - `clone-at`: Where the source will be cloned (applies both to `git` and `ftp`).
-- `recursive`: If `git` is set, clones recursively.
+- `recursive`: If `git` is set, clones submodules.
-- `separate`: If set, the package's source and build directories will be separate.
+- `separate`: If set, the package's source and build directories will be separated.

 ## Dependencies

-You can also specify a set of dependencies for each package, guaranteeing that the specified dependencies will be built before this package.
+Under any one package, you may list a number of other packages which must be built and available for this one.
+You do this, as expected, like so:

 ```yaml
 dependencies: